PREM-O7/oxta-ai-chatbot/README.md

-# OXTA AI - Uncensored Chatbot
+# OXTA AI - Chatbot

 OXTA AI is an AI chatbot built with Flask (Python) for the backend and React for the frontend.
 It integrates with DeepSeek for AI-generated responses and OpenWeatherMap for weather information.
 This project maintains context memory across multiple user interactions.